Menu

 • Mediation

 Initially coming to mediation as an advocate, James trained as a mediator in 2015.
 Prior to coming the bar James was a Chartered Accountant with a particular emphasis on family owned companies.
 He is now a fellow of the ICAEW.
 He is able to draw on this commercial expertise, combined with fifteen years of practice in commercial and chancery litigation, to identify the central issues in disputes, and pragmatic solutions to them.
 James has mediated a broad range of disputes, but he has a particular emphasis on director/ shareholder disputes and disputes concerning accountants.
-He is also the sub-editor of the Accountants Chapter of the Encyclopaedia of Professional Partnerships published by Sweet & Maxwell.
+He is the former sub-editor of the Accountants Chapter of the Encyclopaedia of Professional Partnerships published by Sweet & Maxwell.
 He has acted as an expert assessor on the IBA-CDRC Consensual Dispute Resolution Competition in Vienna.

 Mediations have included: